El-Zag/Google-Scholar-Scraping/README.md

 # Google Scholar API

-This repositary proposes a code to scrape through Google Scholar research informations and automatically download all available papers with metadata.
+This repositary proposes a code to scrape through Google Scholar research informations and automatically download all available papers with their metadata.

 ## Before running the code (WINDOWS)
 * Install Google Chrome